-For example, the wheel above has big dents for "less Moretlwa" and "fewer nutritious grasses in veld", and a smaller dent for "grass cover".
+For example, the wheel above has big dents for "less Moretlwa", "fewer nutritious grasses in veld" and "less wild grazers in the veld".
 This suggests that no matter how healthy your veld looks now (the multicoloured wheel that you fill in will tell you this), there are likely to be problems in the future.
 Look up the pages in Chapter 4 describing the warning signs that showed up as dents in your wheel, and you will find a choice of management options that could prevent your veld becoming unhealthy in the future.
 You will be referred to detailed discussions of these management options in Chapter 5.